 The Community Foundation of the Ozarks and Missouri Foundation for Health have launched the second phase of the Rural Ozarks Health Initiative to address health issues in communities or regions served by the CFO’s rural affiliate foundations.

-In each of the next three years, the CFO will make 10 grants of $10,000 (a total of $300,000 over the course of three years) to rural affiliates in the CFO’s network to address locally identified health issues.
+Each year from 2018 to 2020, the CFO will make 10 grants of $10,000 (a total of $300,000 over the course of three years) to rural affiliate foundations in the CFO’s network to address locally identified health issues.
 Those rural affiliates (defined as areas that do not include a city with a population of more than 50,000, which excludes Springfield and Joplin in the CFO’s service area), in conjunction with local civic and health care leadership, are invited to apply for these grants.
 Each $10,000 grant is intended to serve as a pool to be distributed to local nonprofits at the affiliate’s direction.

 The cities selected for the first phase of ROHI — three-year $150,000 program grants awarded last month to Carthage, Monett, and Cassville — are not eligible for this second round of grants.

 - Crawford County Foundation Inc.

 - El Dorado Springs Community Foundation and Stockton Community Foundation

 - Perry County Community Foundation

 - Republic Community Foundation